JoeyStanley/real/index.md

 About me
 ========

 I’m a doctoral candidate in linguistics at the University of Georgia, doing a lot of sociophonetics and dialectology while finding new statistical and computational methods to help me in my research.
+Starting in June 2020, I will be an Assistant Professor in the Department of Linguistics at Brigham Young University!

 My primary area of research is on English in the western United States.
 My [dissertation](/blog/dissertation) focuses on English in Cowlitz County, Washington and the spread of the vowel patterns known to occur in other parts of the West.
 Because I mostly focus on vowels, I've had to learn the skills required to analyze them: Praat scripting, forced alignment, and statistical methods.
 I also lean towards the variationist sociolinguistic perspective in data collection and analysis.